AndreyBalandin/archlinux-pkgsizes/README.md

 * Depends_On - number of all dependencies;
 * Full_Size - full package size with all dependencies;
 * Used_By - number of packages that uses this package;
-* Shared_Size - shared size that can be attributed to each package that uses this package;
+* Shared_Size - shared size that can be attributed to each package that uses this package (the installed size divided by the number of packages needing this package);
-* Relative_Size - relatively ***honest size*** which includes its own installed size and the sum of shared sizes of used packages.
+* Relative_Size - relatively ***honest size*** size which includes its own installed size plus the sum of shared sizes of all its dependencies.

 The table is sorted by Relative_Size in descending order.

 ## Features
 * Calculating the relative size of the package with all dependencies.
 It allows you to more realistically estimate the size of the package in your particular system.
-* When the dependency tree is traversed consistency checks are performed - you will be warn about possible problems.
-This will allow you to learn more about the features of your installation.
+* When the dependency tree is traversed then consistency checks are performed and you will be warn about possible issues.
+This allows you to learn more about the features of your installation.
 * One Python script without third-party libraries.

 ---